 Fibromyalgia (FM) is a chronic illness that causes aching pain all over the body.
-You may feel pain when lightly touched.
+You may also feel pain when lightly touched.
 It affects all ethnic groups, up to 10 million Americans and up to 3% of people in the world.
-It is about eight times more common in women than in men, and is less common in children.
+It is more common in women than in men, and is less common in children.

 Doctors think they know some causes of FM.
-Chemicals and links in the brain and the spinal cord help decrease the amount of pain we feel but may not work well in FM.
-It can start without a clear cause, or can be started by injuries, a severe illness, low blood pressure, and hormone levels that are not normal.
+Chemicals and links in the brain and the spinal cord help decrease the amount of pain we feel.
+This process may not work well in people with FM.
+It can start without a clear cause, or can be started by injuries, a severe illness, low blood pressure, and abnormal hormone.
 It may also run in your family.
 Some people with FM have very flexible joints and ligaments.
 There is research going on to learn more about the causes.

-FM is diagnosed by your health history and a careful exam.
-Right now there is no test for FM.
+Fibromyalgia is diagnosed by looking at your health history and after a careful exam.
+Right now, there is no test.
 Some people (even doctors) feel it is not a “real” condition.
 This is not true.
 We know it is real, and people can improve their symptoms with the right treatment.

 Coping with chronic pain can be hard.
-Your provider may suggest some visits to a health psychologist or have you take pain coping classes.
-They can help you in your daily life and help you learn new ways to cope with your pain, relieve stress and relax.
+Your provider may suggest you visit a health psychologist or take classes on coping with pain.
+You can learn new ways to cope with your pain, relieve stress and relax.

 Medicines can help treat depression, improve sleep and relax muscles.
-Some pain medicines may help, but work best when combined with other tools.
-Opioid medicines (morphine and related drugs) do not work well for treating FM and are rarely used.
+Some pain medicines may help but work best when combined with other tools.
+Opioid medicines (morphine and related drugs) do not work well for treating fibromyalgia and are rarely used.

-Heat, cold, massage, and acupuncture may give short-term relief, though they do not cure FM.
-Most people find the greatest help is to combine exercise, medicine, coping tools, and ways to relax.
+Heat, cold, massage, and acupuncture may give short-term relief, though they are not a cure.
+Most people find the greatest help is to combine exercise, medicine and coping and relaxation tools.

-The goal is to help you to live with your FM.
 Your treatment team will work with you to reach a higher level of function at work, home, and throughout your daily life.
-They will help you to have less pain if they can.
+They will help you to have less pain, if they can.
 There is no known cure so we cannot expect your symptoms to go away.
 By working with your team, you should be able to function better and enjoy your life.